 How complex does the first edition of your app need to be?
-The amount and complexity of features you’d like to see on your website or web app will lead to the amount of hours put into your project.
+The amount and complexity of features you’d like to see on your website or web app will lead to the number of hours put into your project.

 Who will develop your app?
-Do you want to pay extra for a famous established vendor?
+Do you want to pay extra for a famous and established vendor?
 Or, are you willing to take risks with a rising star?
 The type of outsourcing company you choose and their hourly rate will also have a great influence on the cost of your app.

 And don’t forget the costs you will incur after your app is launched.
 Post-release expenses are inevitable and hard to predict in the early stages.